gdsc-fetju/gdsc-website/README.md

 This is the GitHub repository for the Google Developer Student Club (GDSC) website.
 The website is built using Next.js and Tailwind CSS, and serves as a platform for sharing information about the club's activities, events, and resources.

+## known issues

+- [ ] Footer section needs improvement.
+- [ ] Font and color uniformity needs to be addressed.
+- [ ] Testimonial section responsiveness needs to be fixed.
+- [ ] Vector images need to be updated.

 ## :rocket: Getting Started